Icenium/bond-content/grocery-list/lesson-2.md

     }
 );
 ```
-* **l**.
-In the `login()` call you just added, substitute the “username” and “password” strings with the values you used to configure your dummy user in Backend Services.
+* **j**.
+In the `login()` call you just added, substitute the “username” and “password” strings with the values you used to create your dummy user on the “Data” tab.
 * **m**.
 Save app.js and open your app in the simulator.

 <hr data-action="end" />

 When you first open your app the grocery is empty, as none of the existing groceries are associated with your dummy user.
-But if you add some groceries they'll be added to your dummy user's list, and Backend Services will take care of enforcing that other users cannot access the dummy user's data automatically.
+But if you add some groceries they'll be added to your dummy user's list, and the Telerik Platform will take care of enforcing that other users cannot access the dummy user's data automatically.
 Pretty cool huh?

 You next step is to remove the dummy user's hardcoded credentials from your code and to build a true login screen.